Applying for a passport or ID card if you live in Ghana

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In Ghana, you can do this by providing:
+In Ghana, you can do this by providing one of the following documents:

 First time application